 For the first time since, I assume prior to World War II, and definitely for the first time in my lifetime, the President of the United States will not be the leader of the free world.
-I assume that mantle and that burden falls on the shoulders of German Chancellor Angela Merkel.
+I am guessing that mantle and that burden falls on the shoulders of German Chancellor Angela Merkel.
 The irony is not lost on me that have may well reached the point where Germany is the model Democracy in the world.
 No man who runs on a platform filled with such divisiveness, corruption and cruelty neither deserves nor can handle that responsibility.

 Today the least qualified man to ever become President of the United States is taking the oath of office, bringing with him a VP with monstrous social record against women and the LGBTQ community, and a cabinet full of plutocrats, unqualified cronies and people who are outright hostile to the mission of the office they are seeking to inhabit.
 How did we get here?

 I think back to that hopeful night back in 2008 in Chicago, the night that President Obama got elected.
 It seemed America was finally taking its first steps to move past our “original sin” of racism and slavery.
 But this is a country that has proven it can’t have nice things.
 The previous administration lied us into an endless quagmire in the Middle East, wasting an obscene amount of innocent lives and of this country’s wealth.
 People knew it was complete farce but jingoism won out over logic.
-If you still don’t believe its a lie, ask George W. Bush and Dick Cheney when they haven’t traveled overseas since their term ended.
+If you still don’t believe its a lie, ask George W. Bush and Dick Cheney why they haven’t traveled overseas since their term ended.
 Apparently the possibility of being tried as war criminals if they step foot in Europe is enough to keep Dubya at home painting and Cheney in his crypt consuming the blood of newborns.

 Meanwhile, the hope of that night in Chicago faded quickly as our lesser demons took hold across the country.
 President Obama was burned in effigy.
 He was called every name and slur in the book.
 He had his citizenship and his legitimacy questioned repeatedly including by the incoming President.
 He was called a liar during a State of the Union Address.
 He was called Hitler for trying to create a better healthcare system for the people of America.
 I don’t know about you but to me, nothing says tyrant like improved healthcare.
 In spite of it all, the man and his family showed class and dignity for the entire eight years.